340:65-3-1. Eligibility determination

 (2) For another person to apply on the applicant's behalf, the applicant must designate the person as the authorized representative on the signed application or the person must provide a completed Form 08MP008E, Authorized Representative Request, or a statement signed by the applicant giving the person permission to act on his or her behalf. • 3 The SoonerCare (Medicaid) programs allow others to apply for the applicant without a written designation.

 (b) Filing an application.
 A household must complete an application to apply for the Child Care Subsidy Program, Low Income Home Energy Assistance Program (LIHEAP), SoonerCare (Medicaid) Program, Supplemental Nutrition Assistance Program (SNAP), State Supplemental Payment (SSP), TANF, Diversion Assistance (DA), or Family Violence Emergency Assistance (FVEA).
-The applicant may request one or more benefits on the same application with the exception of LIHEAP because it is not an ongoing benefit.
+The applicant may request one or more benefits on the same application except for LIHEAP because it is not an ongoing benefit.

-(1) The applicant may apply for benefits online via okdhslive.org, with a worker in an Oklahoma Human Services (OKDHS) office, or by downloading a paper application and bringing or mailing it to an OKDHS office.
+(1) The applicant may apply for benefits online via okdhslive.org, with a worker in an Oklahoma Human Services (OKDHS) office or an embedded work location, or by downloading a paper application and bringing or mailing it to an OKDHS office or an embedded work location.
 DA and FVEA applications may not be submitted online. • 4

 (2) When someone applies on behalf of the applicant and lives in a different county, the person may apply in his or her county of residence or in the applicant's county of residence. • 5